TIME AND SPACE FOR RENT

 COLONY Studios is located in Greenpoint, the northernmost neighborhood in the New York City borough of Brooklyn.

-Greenpoint has over the years been home to industry, riots, artists, squatters, and to one of the largest single disaster fires in New York City.
+Greenpoint, over the years, has been home to industry, riots, artists, squatters, and home to one of the largest single disaster fires in New York City.
 Here the crosswalks are for sissies, classic apartments are walk-ups, loud is the default sound level, and burly men of a certain vintage still wear sleeveless undershirts in public.